klomfar/BridgeEngine/README.md

-# Welcome to the Bridge Engine Beta 6.2!
+# Welcome to the Bridge Engine Beta 6.3!

 We're glad to have you onboard.
 We're committed to enhancing Bridge Engine, so we take all of your feedback and support very earnestly.

-Check out the <a href="https://www.youtube.com/watch?v=qbkwew3bfWU&list=PLxCu2yuPufWPjCthmZYOOJG9ieRnGAL79" target="_blank">Occipital Youtube Playlist for recent videos on Bridge Engine</a>.
+Check out the <a href="https://www.youtube.com/watch?v=qbkwew3bfWU&list=PLxCu2yuPufWPjCthmZYOOJG9ieRnGAL79" target="_blank">Occipital YouTube Playlist for recent videos on Bridge Engine</a>.

 #### KNOWN ISSUES
 - iOS 11 contains a bug that makes it occasionally take up to 30 seconds to detect the Structure Sensor.
 You may be able to accelerate this by unplugging and reconnecting the sensor.

+### New in Beta 6.3: iPhone X Support

+Bridge Engine has been updated to support the iPhone X!
+We've standardized the field of view across all devices and added accurate camera intrinsics for the iPhone X.

+More iPhone X updates will be coming soon, including additional improvements to the iPhone X's FOV.

 ### Improvements in Beta 6.2: Stability and Rendering Updates